SeisSol/SeisSol/Documentation/point-source-older-implementation.rst

 Using ``Type = 50`` is an older and less-optimized way to include a point source in SeisSol.
-It might nevertheless still be useful for modeling a non-double-couple point source which is not currently possible with the nrf source description.
+It might nevertheless still be useful for modeling a non-double-couple point source, which is not currently possible with the nrf source description.

 Add the following section to your parameter file: